 In every sale and purchase of real estate, it is important to know what you’re signing.
 If you don’t understand the terms of the mortgage or contract – don’t sign the paperwork.
 The individuals assisting with the purchase or sale should be able to explain the documents.
 If they are not willing or able to answer your questions, contact Iowa Legal Aid or private attorney.

 Resources to Help Deal With Housing Schemes

 The Consumer Protection Division protects consumers from fraud and ensures fair competition in the marketplace.
 The Division enforces a number of laws that protect the buying public from false or misleading advertisements or sales practices.
 It also enforces laws that make sure consumers get information to help them make important decisions, like credit disclosure laws that help consumers compare loan offers.

 Iowa Mortgage Help Hotline

-Attorney General Tom Miller urges Iowans to call the Iowa Mortgage Help Hotline if they are having trouble making mortgage payments, or if they think they may have trouble in the near future.
+Iowans who are having trouble making mortgage payments, or who think they may have trouble in the near future can call the Iowa Mortgage Help Hotline.
 You can also reach the Hotline at www.IowaMortgageHelp.com.
 Call!
 You may be able to avoid losing your home.
 The Mortgage Help Hotline is free, confidential, and open to anyone.

 Iowa Legal Aid